ambr-0-se/Builder-s-Pub/docs/MVP implementation plan/stage 16.md

 - Explain clearly what we are doing and why (layman’s terms), add technical details when terms are used.
 - Inspect relevant code, documents, and `.cursorrules` before making changes.
 - Implement minimal, robust, reusable code; identify all affected files to prevent regressions.
-- Add/adjust tests; ensure all tests pass.
+- Add/adjust tests; ensure all tests pass and build is green.
 - Guide user to review code/UI; after approval, update progress tracking and docs.
 - AFTER user's approval, commit with Conventional Commits and push.
 ONLY then proceed to the next step.